steinuil/xobl/README.md

 - Tweaks to HIR
   - [ ] GetProperty reply: remove value_len.
 It's left in because the length field is calculated using both value_len and format.
   - [ ] prune unused enums and masks after converting them to variants and optional fields.
+- Bindings
+  - [ ] come up with a better API for sending multiple requests at once.
+    - how do we encode stuff which needs a reply?
+- OCaml backend
+  - [ ] encode/decode events and errors.
+  - [ ] change handling of flags?

 ## Documentation